Sangeeth-Perera/shopping-cart-be/README.md

 Initially setup the PostgreSQL database schema which is in the resource folder.
-Then do the necessary changes in the application.properties file (profiling)
+Then do the necessary changes in the application.properties file (profiling) (Create a datbase called shopping_cart and execute the SQL script which is in the resource folder)

 ## Available Scripts